-Note: The UE DNS Stub Resolver cache is assumed to be bound to the former IP connection, and not considered for the new DNS Queries, which are sent over the new PDU Session.
+Note: The UE DNS Stub Resolver cache is assumed to be bound to the former IP connection, and not considered for the new DNS Queries, which are sent over via the new PSA.
 Else, the new DNS query will be sent out for resolution depending on the TTL of a previous DNS response for the same FQDN.

-Figure 6.23.2.3-1 below shows an example sequence for this solution including an example for how a stateful application can build service continuity.
+Figure 6.xx.2.1-1 below shows an example sequence for this solution including an example for how a stateful application can build service continuity.
 The sequence includes the following steps:

-The UE has a PDU session established and the application traffic has started towards an AS#1 that is closest to the PSA, that has been discovered using DNS mechanisms as described in Solution #10.
+The UE has a PDU session established with an Edge PSA and the application traffic has started towards an AS#1 that is closest to the PSA, that has been discovered using DNS mechanisms as described in Solution #10.